-- Add cumin seeds and fry for about a minute.
+- Add cumin seeds and stir-fry for a few seconds.

-- Add sliced green chillies, curry leaves, and potato pieces.
+- Add green chillies, potato cubes and curry leaves.

-- Add salt as required and mix well.
+- Add the sabudana+peanut mix and salt as required.
+Mix well.

 - I soak sabudana in salt water so that the sabudana soaks some of the salt and it adds to the taste.